atolye15/checklist/checklists/symfony-release-checklist.md

 Once again, make sure the `Makefile` is running correctly for all the environments defined for the project

 - [ ] Open a merge pull request to the environment's base branch
-After the done Jira issue(s), open a merge pull request from issue(s) related branch to the environment's base branch
+After the AC on Jira completed, open a merge pull request from issue(s) related branch to the environment's base branch

 - [ ] Define environment values on server
 If any newly defined environment values exist in `.env` file, make sure they are defined in the `.env.local` with correct values on the target server

 - [ ] Merge approved pull request
-Then wait for the deployment tool to be done while you enjoy a sip of your ☕️
+Then wait for the deployment tool while you enjoy a sip of your ☕️

 - [ ] Visit the application to make sure it is deployed successfully